floridahaunted/daily-news-site-jekyll-template/README.md

 NOTE.
 At very first time run "bundle install --standalone".

-To deploy for production, take any text parser of your choice and replace all the entries of "http://0.0.0.0:4000/" to "https://yourdomain.com/" in the file "_site\\assets\\js\\lunrsearchengine.js".
+To deploy for production, take any text parser of your choice and replace all the entries of "http://0.0.0.0:4000/" to "https://yoursite.yourdomain/" in the file "_site\\assets\\js\\lunrsearchengine.js".

 IMPORTANT.
-Update _config.yml according "yourdomain.com" and other settings.
+Update the file "_config.yml" according "yoursite.yourdomain" and other settings.

 ## Advantages

 * No external dependencies.
 All the html/css/javascript stuff is 100% local.
 * 100% fully responsive design, tested on a wide set of PCs, FullHD and 4K monitors, iPhones, Androids, etc.
 * Built-in full text search engine works on all the pages and posts.
-After calling \_\_serve.bat, lunrsearchengine.js is updated correspondingly.
+After calling "\_\_serve.bat", file "lunrsearchengine.js" is updated correspondingly.
 * Ready for automatic and semi-automatic content update.
 After a new post file in a Markdown format has been placed into a "_posts" folder, and "\_\_serve.bat" has been called, all the html pages and sitemap become updated correctly.
 You have to automate just a "_site" folder deployment to your nginx server.

 ## Format of a post file